Justin-Garey/BobcatCTF-2023/README.md

 - misc

 ## Challenges List
+- The Logs Say I Cannot Play
+  - My friend took me off the whitelist for their Minecraft server.
+Could you put me back on there since you can play on the server?
+Not sure if it helps, but they are running it on java 8 which has some sort of logging issue.
 - I mine all day
   - I misplaced my flag while mining, can you find it for me?
 It was left on a sign I think.
 - Simple am I right?